Data Warehouse Testing

 Metadata: Verifies the table definitions against data model and application design specifications

-Data Completeness: Confirms that all data has been loaded from the source
+Completeness: Confirms that all data has been loaded from the source

-Data Quality: Validates data accuracy
+Quality: Validates data accuracy

-Regression: Confirms that the ETL produces the same output for an input before and after a change
+Regression: Confirms that the ETL produces the same output for an input before and then after a change

 Incremental: Confirms that updates on sources are being loaded into the system correctly